 4. Sheryl Swoopes

-It’s hard to believe that the WNBA has only been around since 1996!
-And who was the very first player signed?
+It’s hard to believe that the Women’s National Basketball Association (WNBA) has only been around since 1996!
+And who was the first WNBA player?
 Sheryl Swoopes.
 Her legendary status stems far beyond a simple signature though.
-She’s won 3 Olympic gold medals, an NCAA championship, a WNBA championship, and was inducted into the Naismith Memorial Basketball Hall of Fame.
+She’s won three Olympic gold medals, an NCAA championship, a WNBA championship, and was inducted into the Naismith Memorial Basketball Hall of Fame.
 Even more epic?
 She took on the pressure of representing the league and women’s basketball players to a wider market and ultimately set the league up for the growth and success it’s experiencing today!

 5. Bridgette Starr

-In 1999, Bridgette Starr became the first Aboriginal woman to represent Australia at a World Cup final and then again at the Olympic Games.
+Two decades ago, Bridgette Starr became the first Aboriginal women's football player to represent Australia at the 1999 Women’s World Cup final and then again at the 2000 Olympics.
 She gathered 53 caps for the Matildas and has since been inducted into the Aboriginal and Islander Sports Hall of Fame.
 She remains one of just six players with First Nations heritage to have played for the Matildas internationally.

 This list really could go on and on when it comes to highlighting the pioneers that have and continue to push boundaries of what's possible and expected.
 Stay inspired, friends!